hanion/hanion.github.io/post/i-rebuilt-this-website/i-built-this-website.md

   </figure>
 </div>

-It’s wild that we need multiple tools just to make a static website in 2025.
+It's wild that we need multiple tools just to make a static website in 2025.
-I don’t like being a glue dev, just sticking libraries together until things work.
+I don't like being a glue dev, just sticking libraries together until things work.
-I feel like a slave, forced to use someone else’s tools and obey someone else’s rules.
+I feel like a slave, forced to use someone else's tools and obey someone else's rules.
-If you don’t like the way something works?
+If you don't like the way something works?
 Sucks to be you!
-You’re expected to follow the majority and use whatever gets handed down to you.
+You're expected to follow the majority and use whatever gets handed down to you.
-Don’t question it.
-Don’t try to _think different_.
+Don't question it.
+Don't try to _think different_.

-I want control, not because I think I can do it better, but because it’s mine.
+I want control, not because I think I can do it better, but because it's mine.
-It’s _my website_, _my software_.
+It's _my website_, _my software_.
 I want to do what _I want_.

 And it took only one day!
 One day to get this new website up and running.